ippontech/blog-usa/posts/set-up-a-reverse-proxy-nginx-and-docker-gen-bonus-lets-encrypt.md

 <u>**Bonus**: HTTPS with *Let’s Encrypt*</u>

 A really useful thing with *nginx-proxy*, is that it supports automatic HTTPS configuration with *Let’s Encrypt*.
-With the help of *letsencrypt-nginx-proxy-companion* image, your certificates will be automatically created and renewed. *Nginx-proxy* will use the certificates and its configuration will be updated to also serve HTTPS.
+With the help of the *letsencrypt-nginx-proxy-companion* image, your certificates will be automatically created and renewed. *Nginx-proxy* will use the certificates and its configuration will be updated to also serve HTTPS.

 <u>Important details:</u>
 To work, *Let’s Encrypt* needs to have access to your domain (*http://[domain]/.well-known/acme-challenge*).
 You’ll not be able to continue to test with a domain registered in */etc/hosts* but you’ll need to use a real domain.